 At Utica University, as an online cybersecurity student, I can take two courses per eight-week term, which is equal to four classes each traditional 16-week semester.
 Here is how I made this fast pace work for me.

 1. First, Determine Whether This Fast Pace Suits Your Life

 Four classes in 16 weeks would be too much for my schedule, as it would be for many others out there.
 Being able to focus on two classes each eight-week term allows for a job and family time, while still graduating at the same pace as any full-time student

 In a full 16 weeks, the classes move slowly, yet you have four classes to juggle.
 In eight weeks with two classes, the courses are much faster paced, because you are finishing them in half of the time.
 This can make some people uneasy that they may not be able to absorb the coursework.

-Time management plays a big role in the success of a full-time student at Utica College.
+Time management plays a big role in the success of a full-time student at Utica University.

 2. Structure Your Week Around Assignment Types

 The coursework assigned each week may consist of a few chapters to read, one main discussion post followed by a minimum of two responses to classmates, and maybe a quiz, a paper, or a lab due at the end of each week.

 Some weeks this can be overwhelming, while others it slows down.
 The way that I am able to manage my time is by starting my discussion posts on Sunday evening or Monday.
 I get my first discussions in for each class to have them out of the way.

 By Tuesday, I usually have a response or two from other classmates, which allows me to think, research, and post on theirs or respond to their comments on my discussion posting.
 Meanwhile, I read my chapters and jot some notes down that could help with a quiz, lab or paper due at the end of the week.